safespring/web/content/nb/industries/research-and-education.md

 banner: "blue-hover-tech"
 section: ""
 language: "nb"
-cardtitle: "Academic Sector"
 cardicon: "fa-solid fa-graduation-cap"
 cardcolor: "#417DA5"
 cardintro: "With direct connection to research networks and OCRE, you can get started quickly."
 TOC: "På denne siden"
 aliases:
   - /no/bransjer/ocre-2024
   - /no/bransjer/Utdanning-og-forskning/
   - /no/bransjer/utdanning-og-forskning/
 slug: "utdanning-og-forskning"
 ---